godsdontbleed/incident-response-lab/cheat sheet-linux logs.md

 ---

 ## 📂 Where Are Linux Logs Store
-Most logs in Linux are stored in the `/var/log/` directory.
+Most logs in Linux are stored in the `/var/log/` directory
 ---

 ## 📄 Common Log Files